w237354468/spring-autogen-controller/README.md

-# Lower code developer platform
+# spring-autogen-controller

-> A convenient Lcdp platform which could help you generate controllers(Spring) by setting on the website instead of
+> A convenient plugin which could help you generate controllers(Spring) by configuring instead of writing code in IDE.
+(Basic GET/POST/PUT/DELETE)
-> writing code in IDE.
-(Maybe can help you save above 30% develop time.)

 # Data Model